-In partnership with Seattle Central College, Kaiser Permanente will offer 24 scholarships to study Medical Assisting at the college.
-You can earn full tuition, as well as stipends for books, supplies and fees.
-You will participate in an externship at a medical clinic and have quarterly mentoring and professional development from medical assistants from Kaiser Permanente.
+In partnership with Seattle Central College, Kaiser Permanente will offer 24 scholarships to study Medical Assisting.
+You can earn full tuition, stipends for books, supplies and fees as well as mentoring and professional development from Kaiser Permanente.

-If accepted as a Kaiser Permanente scholarship recipient, the following benefits will be provided to you:
+If accepted as a Kaiser Permanente scholarship recipient, you'll benefit from the following:

-- Scholarship & Financial Assistance: Tuition, fees, books, and supplies for the four quarter Medical Assistant program at Seattle Central College, which includes hands-on learning and an externship at a medical clinic
+- Scholarship Financial Assistance: Full tuition, fees, books, and supplies for the four quarter Medical Assistant program at Seattle Central College, which includes hands-on learning and an externship at a medical clinic

-- Professional Development: Learn from healthcare professionals from Kaiser Permanente and get real world experience through workshops with Kaiser Permanente staff
+- Professional Development: Learn from healthcare professionals and get real world experience through workshops with Kaiser Permanente staff

 Check out our newest scholarship recipients: